Tracking keywords is the cornerstone of a solid long-term SEO strategy.

-In this guide we will show you how to see your competitors’ keywords.
-We use Seobility for this because its a great SEO tool for spying on your competitors, but you can use any tool you prefer that have the same or similar features.
+Whether you’re new to keyword tracking or looking to refine your process, this guide will walk you through the essentials and demonstrate how to analyze your competitors’ keywords.
+We recommend using Seobility for this purpose, as it is an excellent SEO tool for monitoring your competitors.
+However, you can use any tool you prefer that offers similar features.

-This competitor keyword guide will still be helpful even if you don’t use Seobilty.
-It has free tools and plans so we encourage you to check it out.
+This competitor keyword guide will still be useful even if you don’t choose Seobility.
+It offers free tools and plans, so we encourage you to explore it.

 Step 1: Open Seobility’s keyword research tool and click “competitor analysis.”